Luyanda-web09/Introduction-to-AI-IBM-/README.md

 AI enhances smartphone cameras and navigation apps, optimizing photo quality and travel routes.
 Text input is streamlined through AI algorithms that suggest words and correct errors, improving communication efficiency.

-an overview of AI chatbots and smart assistants, focusing on their functionality, benefits, and applications across various industries.
+An overview of AI chatbots and smart assistants, focusing on their functionality, benefits, and applications across various industries.

 Understanding AI Chatbots and Smart Assistants